Coordinated Entry

 What is Coordinated Entry?

-The Coordinated Entry (CE) process is a collaborative approach designed to coordinate program participant intake, assessments, prioritization, and, if eligible, referrals to housing in the most efficient way possible.
-It is the first step for an individual to get into housing.
+The Coordinated Entry (CE) process is a collaborative approach designed to coordinate program participant intake, assessments, prioritization, and, if eligible, referrals to assistance in the most efficient way possible.
+Completion of the Coordinated Entry Assessment is the first step for an individual or household to get access to assistance through The Way Home.

-It involves a standardized assessment, used by all partners of The Way Home, to determine available housing and/or income intervention.
-The assessment can be accessed through engagement with a homeless service provider of The Way Home; criteria may be different by location.
-It is important to note, neither housing nor services are guaranteed.
+The process involves a standardized assessment used by all partners across The Way Home system.
+The assessment can be completed by engaging with a participating homeless service provider; services may vary by location.
+It is important to note that while we strive to serve all who are in need, neither assistance nor services can be guaranteed.

 If you are in need of assistance, please use the button to access our Help Card.